ServiceStack/ServiceStack.Redis/README.md

 using var syncRedis = container.Resolve<IRedisClientsManager>().GetClient();
 await using var asyncRedis = await container.Resolve<IRedisClientsManager>().GetClientAsync();
 ```

-The async support in ServiceStack.Redis is designed for optimal efficiency and uses `ValueTask` & other modern Async APIs.

 If you want to force async-only API usage could choose to just register `IRedisClientsManagerAsync` where it only lets you resolve async only `IRedisClientAsync` and `ICacheClientAsync` clients, e.g: